-Online activitiesEach student will be required to access pre recorded videos before the lecture.
-Students will have to complete quizzes online during the course before attendng seminars.
-Students will also have to submit their group assignments online through TurnItIn.
+Online activitiesEach student will be required to complete quizzes online during the course.
+Students will also have to submit their group assignments online through turn it in.

 It is important to emphasise that lectures and seminars are the class contact hours only.
 It is therefore necessary for students to allocate study time outside of class, including for the online learning activities.
 The University expects full time students (those undertaking 12 units per semester) to devote a total of 48 hours per week to their studies.

 Learning Activities SummaryPlease note: the following list of seminar topics is preliminary.
 A final list with relevant dates will be made available on MyUni closer to the course beginning.

 Topics covered sill include;

 - Legal comparison and its uses

 - Evaluation of differing legal solutions to social problems

 - legal history and comparative law